 (c) The Participant's Rights in Respect of Data.
 The Corporation will take steps in accordance with applicable legislation to keep Data accurate, complete and up-to-date.
 The Participant is entitled to have any inadequate, incomplete or incorrect Data corrected (that is, rectified).
 The Participant also has the right to request access to his or her Data as well as additional information about the processing of that Data.
 Further, the Participant is entitled to object to the processing of Data or have the Participant's Data erased, under certain circumstances.
-Subject to conditions set forth in applicable law, the Participant also is entitled to (i) restrict the processing of his or her Data so that it is stored but not actively processed (e.g., while the Corporation assesses whether the Participant is entitled to have Data erased) and (ii) receive a copy of the Data provided pursuant to this Agreement or generated by the Participant, in a common machine-readable format.
-To exercise his or her rights, the Participant may contact the local human resources representative.
-The Participant may also contact the relevant data protection supervisory authority, as he or she has the right to lodge a complaint.
+Subject to conditions set forth in applicable law, the Participant also is entitled to (i) restrict the processing of his or her Data so that it is stored but not actively processed (e.g., while the Corporation assesses whether the Participant is entitled to have erased) and (ii) receive a copy of the Data provided pursuant to this Agreement or generated by the Participant may also contact the relevant data protection supervisory authority, as he or she has the right to lodge a complaint.
 The data protection officer may be contacted at dataprotection@sk.uss.com.